 Some also established trading branches here.
 Johann Angelin's son Peter Curta from the "Castel and Chemonal" branch had been a member of the Freiburg merchants' guild "Zum Falkenberg" since 1684 and opened a cloth shop here in 1698.
 His sister Johanna was the wife of the businessman and large entrepreneur Johannes Litschgi from Gressoney in neighboring Krozingen, where he became known as the "Fugger" of Breisgau.

-Peter's grandson, Johann Joseph Curtaz (1733-1796), son of the notary of the same name, Johann Joseph Curta (1698-1779), was sent to relatives in Switzerland or South Baden at the age of twelve to learn the trade of the cloth merchant.
+Peter's grandson, Johann Joseph Curtaz (1736-1796), was sent to relatives in South Baden at the age of nine to learn the trade of the cloth merchant.
 He probably came to his uncle Johannes Michael Curta, son of Peter Curta, who died in 1737 in Freiburg.
 He then settled as a merchant around 1764 north of Freiburg in Oberweier at the up-and-coming trade and industrial city of Lahr on the western edge of the central Black Forest.
 There he was married twice.
 However, only seven of the twelve children reached adulthood.
 Descendants of Johann Joseph Curtaz can still be found in three families in Oberweier and the neighboring town of Friesenheim as well as in Offenburg, Ladenburg and near Hamburg.

 The oldest son of Johann Joseph Curtaz from Oberweier, Johann Valentin (1780-1840), was also traditionally sent into business administration.
 There were close ties to the merchant Johann Franz Valentin Curta (1748-1805) from z'Moalersch in Chemonal (Gressoney), who probably knew Johann Joseph Curtaz through his training in Switzerland and southern Baden, and then settled in Hüfingen on the eastern edge of the southern Black Forest in 1788 and opened an office.
 He was probably not only the namesake, but as the closest relative in the German lands probably also the godfather of Johann Valentin and after his father's early death in 1796 also the guardian of the then 16-year-old.
 Because under his presence as a best man, Johann Valentin married in 1803 not far from Oberweier in Kappel on the Rhine, and settled there as a merchant and later a master tailor.
 The spelling of the name of the family changed in Kappel in contrast to the Oberweirer relatives via Curta and Kurta to Korta.
 Today, eight families from this branch still live in and around Kappel, as well as three more in Speyer and near Karlsruhe.
 Some are today even in the USA.